 - Read the verse in context.
 (Read 2-3 verses before and after it.)

 Remember when you are doing any of these studies that the Bible was written as a unit.

 It is important to always keep in mind the context of every bible passage that you study.

 Each book of the Bible was written for a specific audience and has a specific purpose.

-Verses can easily be taken out of context and manipulated to fit your own desires and purposes when we forget these basic facts about the Bible.
+Verses can easily be taken out of context and manipulated to fit our own desires and purposes when we forget these basic facts about the Bible.

 Make sure any conclusions you come up with during your Bible study line up with the Word of God and not your own personal opinions and philosophies.

 Which Bible study methods are you interested in trying?
 Is there one you would like to learn more about?
-Let me know in the comments sections.
+Let me know in the comments section.

 As always, keep Jesus in the center of everything you do.